-- (a) The State and CSEA agree to continue the Joint Committee on Health Benefits. - (b) The State shall seek the appropriation of funds by the Legislature to support committee initiatives and to carry out the administrative responsibilities of the Joint Committee in the amount indicated for each year of the agreement: \$1,412,700 in 2016-17, \$1,440,954 in 2017-18, \$1,469,773 in 2018-19, \$1,499,169 in 2019-20, \$1,529,152 in 2020-21. - (c) The Joint Committee on Health Benefits shall work with appropriate State agencies to make mutually agreed upon changes in the Plan benefit structure through such initiatives as: - (1) The annual HMO Review Process; - (2) The ongoing review and oversight of the Empire Plan Medical Program, Hospital Program, Prescription Drug Program, and the Managed Mental Health and Substance Abuse Treatment Program; - (3) The ongoing review and oversight of the Managed Physical Medicine Program; - (4) The continuation of the Benefits Management Program and annual review of the list of procedures requiring Prospective Procedure Review.
-The JCHB and the State will evaluate the current pre-notification of radiology services and review the viability of pre-authorizing non-urgent/non-emergent cardiologic procedures and testing. - (5) The Joint Committee on Health Benefits will work with the State and medical carrier to solicit and contract with credentialed radiological providers to provide mammography screening, according to the American Cancer Society's medical protocols, at the worksite and/or predetermined location.
-Reimbursement will be provided in accordance with the participating provider program, subject to the diagnostic copayment.
+- (a) The State and CSEA agree to continue the Joint Committee on Health Benefits. - (b) The State shall seek the appropriation of funds by the Legislature to support committee initiatives and to carry out the administrative responsibilities of the Joint Committee in the amount indicated for each year of the agreement: \$1,529,152 in 2021-2022, \$1,559,735 in 2022-2023, \$1,590,930 in 2023-2024, \$1,622,749 for 2024-2025, and 1,655,204 and each year thereafter. - (c) The Joint Committee on Health Benefits shall work with appropriate State agencies to make mutually agreed upon changes in the Plan benefit structure through such initiatives as: - (1) The annual HMO Review Process. - (2) The ongoing review and oversight of the Empire Plan Medical Program, Hospital Program, Prescription Drug Program, and the Managed Mental Health and Substance Use Treatment Program. - (3) The ongoing review and oversight of the Managed Physical Medicine Program. - (4) The continuation of the Benefits Management Program and annual review of the list of procedures requiring Prospective Procedure Review.
+The JCHB and the State will evaluate the current pre-notification of radiology services and review the viability of pre-authorizing nonurgent/non-emergent cardiologic procedures and testing. - (5) The Joint Committee on Health Benefits will work with the State and medical carrier to solicit and contract with credentialed radiological providers to provide mammography screening, according to the American Cancer Society's medical protocols, at the worksite and/or predetermined location.
+Reimbursement will be provided in accordance with the participating provider program, not subject to the diagnostic copayment.

 - (6) The continuation of the ambulatory surgery benefit and monitoring of participating centers.
 The Joint Committee on Health Benefits will work with the State to oversee the solicitation by the medical/surgical/basic medical carrier of Ambulatory Surgical Centers in bordering states and in those states where retirees commonly reside. - (7) The continuation of the Home Care Advocacy Program (HCAP) and the ongoing review of services offered.
 The JCHB shall work with the State to review and monitor the utilization of DME under HCAP, specifically requests, approvals and denials of duplicate equipment.
-If necessary the State and CSEA Joint Committee will take appropriate action to address the issue. - (8) The Joint Committee on Health Benefits will continue to review the impact of Domestic Partner coverage. - (9) The Joint Committee on Health Benefits will work with the State to monitor and oversee the Specialty Pharmacy Program. - (10) If reimportation of prescription drugs becomes permissible under applicable law, rule, regulation or other appropriate approval, the parties agree to work through the JCHB to explore the plan's use of such reimported drugs and evaluate the overall impact to the Empire Plan Prescription Drug Program.
+If necessary, the State and CSEA Joint Committee will take appropriate action to address the issue. - (8) The Joint Committee on Health Benefits will continue to review the impact of Domestic Partner coverage. - (9) The Joint Committee on Health Benefits will work with the State to monitor and oversee the Specialty Pharmacy Program. - (10) If reimportation of prescription drugs becomes permissible under applicable law, rule, regulation or other appropriate approval, the parties agree to work through the JCHB to explore the plan's use of such reimported drugs and evaluate the overall impact to the Empire Plan Prescription Drug Program.
 The parties will determine whether to recommend the implementation of the plan's utilization of such drugs if both parties agree that it is practicable, cost effective and able to be implemented into and become part of the current Empire Plan prescription drug program.
 Implementation of the alternative drug program for CSEA-represented employees will not take place without the agreement of the CSEA JCHB. - (11) The JCHB will work with the State and the Empire Plan prescription drug carriers to monitor and oversee the Enhanced Flexible Formulary.
-No changes to the Enhanced Flexible Formulary shall occur without notifying the Joint Committee in advance of the change(s). - (12) The JCHB will work with the State to develop a voluntary Value Based Insurance Design (VBID) Pilot Program with the goal of improving health outcomes while lowering overall costs through copayment waivers or reductions. - (a) The JCHB will work with the State to look at a copayment waiver program for office visits and prescription drugs when related to chronic conditions.
-Should the VBID Program prove successful, and be expanded to other disease states, the copayment reductions or waivers, including copayments for prescription medications, will be evaluated for inclusion in any future VBID programs.
+No changes to the Enhanced Flexible Formulary shall occur without notifying the Joint Committee in advance of the change(s).